 - Timers will keep the official record of time of each contestant’s speech; this recording will be provided to counters as they compile scores.

-- Timers will hold up a green sign at six (6) minutes, which will be left up for one (1) minute; timers will then hold up a yellow sign at seven (7) minutes, which will be left up for one (1) minute.
-At eight minutes, the timer will hold up a red sign; this sign shall be left up until the speech is concluded.
+- Timers will hold up a green sign at five (5) minutes, which will be left up for one (1) minute; timers will then hold up a yellow sign at six (6) minutes, which will be left up for one (1) minute.
+At seven minutes, the timer will hold up a red sign; this sign shall be left up until the speech is concluded.

 - Judges will assess each speaker based on his/her vocal delivery, body language, speech structure, speech development, word choice and arrangement, quality of ideas and evidence, and overall speech effectiveness.

 - Contestants must wear professional attire; see “Dress for Success” regarding professional attire.

 - Contestants using a PowerPoint or Prezi must bring a USB to the competition containing their slides.

 - Contestants, by signing up to participate, agree to our standard release terms: I hereby grant the Sam M. Walton College of Business and the Department of Communication for value received and without further consideration or compensation the authority and permission to use (in full or in part), reproduce, copy, exhibit, or distribute the recording taken of me, any recordings made of my voice and/or written extraction of such recordings, which may be reproduced for educational purposes in any medium, whether currently in use or yet to be discovered.
 Please note that photographs may be taken throughout the competition.

 The first two rounds will be judged by representatives from the Department of Communication and the Walton Business Communication Lab.
 The final round, however, will be judged by some very special guests: